PHILOSOPHY AND PRIMARY GOALS

-For thousands of years, Feng Shui has been assiduously studied, nurtured and handed down for the benefit of all mankind.
+For thousands of years, the importance of Feng Shui (FS) has been assiduously studied, nurtured and handed down for the benefit of all mankind.

-I believe it is my mission in life to help educate those interested in Feng Shui as a precious and ancient natural science.
+I believe it is my mission in life to help educate those interested in FS as a precious and ancient natural science.
 The better-informed Filipinos are, the more easily they can assimilate all the good that Feng Shui does into their lives.

-It is my heartfelt desire to help our people evaluate the Feng Shui knowledge and competence of professional Feng Shui practitioners versus unscrupulous impostors who purvey plain superstition, mysticism or false religion.
+It is my heartfelt desire to help our people evaluate the FS knowledge and competence of professional Feng Shui practitioners versus unscrupulous impostors who purvey plain superstition, mysticism or false religion.
 By spotting such charlatans, Filipinos can avoid being duped.

 The Building Blocks of Classical Feng Shui